Binary Search Tree Explained: One Invariant, Every Operation

 Binary search tree explained through its core invariant.
-Trace search, insert, and delete frame-by-frame to build real interview confidence.
+Trace search, insert, and delete frame by frame to build real interview confidence.

 The single invariant that defines every binary search tree